pavan1kumar/dn_project/SIGCOMM_2016/heavy_hitter/README.md

 The overview of things to complete are as follows.

 1. Define constants for determining heavy hitters.
-For simplicity, let's define a host who sends 1000 or more packets to be the heavy hitter.
+For simplicity, let's define a five tuple who sends 100 or more packets to be the heavy hitter.
 2. Update the metadata to contain the hash values and the counter values.
 3. Define field_list to compute the hash for the flow.
 This should basically be the five tuple that we discussed above.
 4. Define two separate hashes to generate the hash indices